Sliding Glass Door Security Techniques

 5. Prevent prying with keyed slide bolts.
 The keyed slide bolt should be installed at the top of the track.
 Again, the manufacturer will have specific instructions to do this.
 Refer to them for details.

-So there you have 5 steps you can take to secure your sliding glass doors.
+So those are 5 steps recommended by the police department of the city of Minneapolis which you can take to secure your sliding glass doors.
+Other points for consideration are:

 Comments